isaacnmm/pestpolicy-hugo2XX/content/posts/prevent-paint-overspray/index.md

 ###  Step 6: Undertaking Appropriate Spraying Technique

 Before commencing surface paint spray application, you need to watch and learn techniques needed when spraying a particular section.
-These skills include maintaining a particular pattern, inter
-- pattern change when painting, nozzle adjustment, and trigger release.
+These skills include maintaining a particular pattern, inter-pattern change when painting, nozzle adjustment, and trigger release.
 Besides, must learn how to maintain even coat application, starting and paint termination as well as the intermediate pressure control.

-If you adapt to the right paint application techniques, you will minimize paint overspray and attain a quality paint finish. > See Also: > [Airless Paint Sprayer Tips](https://pestpolicy.com/airless
+If you adapt to the right paint application techniques, you will minimize paint overspray and attain a quality paint finish. > See Also: > [Airless Paint Sprayer Tips](https://pestpolicy.com/airless-paint-sprayer-tips/)
-- paint
-- sprayer
-- tips/)

 ###  Step 7: Spraying at the Right Distance